-On 4 October 2013, the general meeting has passed a resolution to grant a total of 9,360 warrants to an employee of the Company's German subsidiary without any pre-emption rights for the Company's shareholders.
+On 4 October 2013, the general meeting has passed a resolution to grant a total of 9,360 warrants to one of the Company's consultants without any pre-emption rights for the Company's shareholders.
 The warrants entitle the holder to subscribe for A-shares of a nominal value up to DKK 9,360 in the Company at a price of DKK 150.00 per share of nominally DKK 1.

 The specific terms governing the subscription and exercise of the warrants are set out in schedule 3, which constitutes the complete resolution of the general meeting and is an integral part of the articles of association of the Company.
-However, the following special terms apply to subscription and exercise of the warrants under this clause (as amended by resolution of the general meeting dated 30 September 2014):
+However, the following special terms apply to subscription and exercise of the warrants under this clause: